cwkerk/BitbucketHelper/README.md

 • Show Next button on the bottom of the screen when the endpoint for the next page is available in JSON.
 • Write unit test for parsing function

+# Usage
+Please either (1) download the project or (2) git clone the project into a Macbook device installed with XCode 12 and above.
+Then, run the project with simulator or an iPhone.